nicolesylvester/CS386-Learn_Coding/Inception/inception.md

 ### Interview 1
 _Interviewer: Bailey Rosato\
 Interviewee: Shawn Abele\
-Date of Interview: 2/3/2022_
+Date of Interview: 2/3/2022\

-Consumer Segments:
+Consumer Segments: Teacher/School district, Early education_
-- Teacher/School district
-- Early education

 **Sumary of Interview:** Technology Integration Educator.
 50 years old, has Bachelor’s in Computer Science and Secondary Education.
 From an educator standpoint, moving away from applications that focus solely on drag-and-drop coding is desired.
 Self-sufficient learning is important.
 The independence of the application could make it a must have for K-8 education.